 Real personalisation reflects:

-With Clay, you're not just merging tags, you're building signal-based logic that decides when, why, and how a message is generated.
+With Clay, you're not just merging tags.
+You are building signal-based logic that decides when, why, and how a message is generated.

 Relevance always beats novelty.
 A concise, accurate email with the right signal will outperform any quirky opener or over-personalised joke.